fedspendingtransparency/usaspending-website/api_contracts/contracts/downloadCenter/DownloadCenter.md

 # Download Center

 These endpoints are used to power USAspending.gov's download center.
-This data can be used to create account data files.

 # Group Custom Account Data